publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30104.md

  __Codification__

-    Section was formerly classified to [section 434 of Title 2][/us/usc/t2/s434], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 434 of Title 2][/us/usc/t2/s434], The Congress, prior to editorial reclassification and renumbering as this section.

- __Prior Provisions__

-    Provisions similar to those comprising subsec. (c) of this section were contained in [section 305 of Pub.
-L. 92–225][/us/pl/92/225/s305], title III, Feb.
-7, 1972, [86 Stat.
-16][/us/stat/86/16] ([section 435 of Title 2][/us/usc/t2/s435], The Congress) prior to amendment of [section 305 of Pub.
-L. 92–225][/us/pl/92/225/s305] by [Pub.
-L. 93–433][/us/pl/93/433].

  __Amendments__